mixerp/plpgunit/readme.md

 A unit test is a function which :

-* must be created under the schema "unit_tests".
+* is created under any schema.
 * should not have any arguments.
 * should always return "test_result" data type.